 If you have completed one of the above-mentioned Design Thinking programs, you are eligible to apply for the next Advanced Track.

-Applications for the Advanced Track winter semester 2020/21 are now open.
-To apply, register on our online application platform and upload all necessary documents until August 14th, 2020.
+Applications for the Advanced Track winter semester 2020/21 are now closed.

 The Advanced Track in the winter semester 2020/21 will take place in an online format with live inputs from our program team, live coaching and virtual team collaboration using different digital tools.